Make-up Specialist Level 2

 A set of achievements, skills, understanding and personal attributes make a student more likely to gain employment and be successful in their chosen occupation, which benefits themselves and the work force.

-There are wide career opportunities depending on your interests.
-Previous students are employed in a wide variety of roles and areas including the cosmetic and skincare retail environment, theatrical productions, industry-related exhibitions and competitions, and as freelance make-up artists.
+Career opportunities greatly depend on your interests.
+Previous students have gained employment in a wide variety of roles and areas including the cosmetic and skincare retail environment, theatrical productions and freelance make-up artists.

 On successful completion of your course, you can progress onto the Level 3 Make-up Artistry or Level 3 Theatrical Special Effects, Hair and Media Make-Up at UCB.

-The team at hired@UCB – our student placement and careers service – can help you with advice, information and guidance in finding a job.
+The team at hired@UCB – is UCB's student placement and careers service.
+They can help you with advice, information and guidance on finding a job.
 They can help you develop your work-related skills and support you in preparing your CV and applying for the next step in your career.

 Based in new facilities on the ground floor of Moss House, the hired@UCB team comprises specialist staff to help with: